porter-finance/frontend/src/docs/files/devguide05.md

 > 3. This parameter shows a countdown of the duration of the auction.
 This parameter marks when the auction will end.

-> 4. This parameter shows the closing price of the auction if no more bids are submitted or canceled.
+> 4. This parameter shows the closing price of the auction if no more bids are submitted or cancelled.
 As a bidder, you simply need to bid above this price for higher possibility to place a successful bid.

 > 5. This parameter is the starting price of token auctioned.
 The auctioneer has decided its value and it establishes the fact that bidders can’t bid under this price.